 - Low waste and material efficiency: Negligible waste is produced during production of units as they are fully engineered in the factory.
 Little or no packaging is required for delivery and installation.

-- Good acoustic insulation: Concrete provides excellent inherent acoustic insulation, making concrete cladding particularly useful in busy urban area or noisy environments.
+- Good acoustic insulation: Concrete provides excellent inherent acoustic insulation, making concrete cladding particularly useful in busy urban areas or noisy environments.

 - Low maintenance: Concrete cladding typically requires little maintenance compared to other lighter-weight cladding solutions, providing lifecycle cost benefits.